mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 152 - Logical Comment/readme.md

 // Production code

 // Either if we need to force or skip the condition
-// we can doit with a covering test forcing
+// we can do it with a covering test forcing
-// real world scenarion and not the code
+// real world scenario and not the code

 testLargeCartItems() {}